 God’s undying and selfless love for His creation — and his willingness to do anything to save, help and sustain that creation — provides an example to fathers on how to love and care for their families.
 He truly is a good, good father.

-These are just five of the Bible’s father figures.
+These are just five of the most transformative fathers in the Bible -- individuals who teach us all powerful lessons.
 Their stories are worth exploring, especially as men seek examples for how to live and how to raise their families.